ryleelyman/Site/_posts/2021-06-17-Pullbacks-and-Intersections.md

 Sometimes a pullback square is an intersection!
 Here's a short post about something cute that came up in my research this week.

+Aside from [NCNGT][NCNGT], which has been very lovely, my math this week has been carefully walking through a small side proposition in a paper I'm working on with [Ty Ghaswala][Ty].
+The idea is that graphs of groups come with a notion of a covering space due to Bass, and étale groupoids come with their own notion of covering spaces (for us, we're following the definition in Bridson–Haefliger), and given that you can construct an étale groupoid associated to any graph of groups, I wanted to reconcile the two notions.
+The proof ends up being a story of very careful bookkeeping;
+I spent much more of this week than I expected trying to gently pin down what goes where and why and balance the sudden explosion of notation it seemed to require—not the most fun, but so it goes.
+And then right at the very end I had this delightful little puzzle.
+Let me tell you about it.

 So I happened to be staring at the following commutative diagram of groups and homomorphisms, all of which are injective in the particular case I was concerned with